-Health Sciences On Campus (GEN)
+Health Sciences On Campus

-The Health Sciences (HS) program is a foundational undergraduate degree that introduces students to health care and provides in-depth science learning.
+The Health Sciences (HS) program is a foundational undergraduate degree that introduces students to health care and provides in-depth science education.
 Graduates work in health care positions or pursue advanced graduate programs.
 At Ohio State, graduate school options and graduate professional studies are available in medicine, dentistry, occupational therapy, physical therapy, dietetics and nutrition, athletic training, and more.

 GPA of 2.50 or higher